Lune Logo

 The specific information investors want to see, and how they want it to be delivered, can vary – as it stands investors have been using a variety of methods to evaluate investments based on sustainability.

-But with new legislation and regulations on corporate climate disclosure being enforced in many countries, standardised frameworks are being developed to help investors and companies approach this.
-For instance, the Task Force on Climate-related Financial Disclosures (TCFD) has been set up by the Financial Stability Board (FSB) to develop ‘a comprehensive global baseline of high-quality sustainability disclosure standards to meet investors’ information needs’.
+But with incoming legislation and regulations on corporate climate disclosure being enforced in many countries, standardised frameworks are being developed to help investors and companies approach this.

 So what does all this mean for your business?